chrisnunes57/nyt-mini-crosswords/README.md

 # About

 There are only a few files in this repository. `scraper.py` is the script I used to download all of my mini crossword data from the NYT games API and write it to a json file.
 The `main.py` script parses the json data and outputs some significant stats in a table format.
+Currently, it just finds the most frequent words and the my average solve time for each word.
 Ex:

 ```
 Mini Crosswords: 581